oleander/Unpack/README.markdown

 ## Requirements

-The gem is tested in OS X 10.6.6 using Ruby 1.9.2
+The gem is tested in OS X 10.6.6 using Ruby 1.9.2.
+It will not work in 1.8, due to the [new hash syntax](http://blog.peepcode.com/tutorials/2011/rip-ruby-hash-rocket-syntax).

 ## Thanks to ...